aaronbloomfield/ics/hws/hw-buffer.md

 your buffer overflow attack would never occur.

-For this task, you are to modify your shellcode (in shellcode.s), and your attack-shellcode.c file, to put a newline at the end of the string.
+For this task, you are to modify your shellcode (in shellcode.s), and your attack_shellcode.c file, to put a newline at the end of the string.
 You will likely want to compute that value and store it in the string, since you can't include a newline in the shellcode itself.
-You should test this out via your `shellcode-test` program first.
+You should test this out via your `shellcode_test` program first.
-Note that one of the `mprotect()` calls in the provided shellcode-test.c allows for modification of the .text section, so such a modification will work in `shellcode-test`.
+Note that one of the `mprotect()` calls in the provided shellcode_test.c allows for modification of the .text section, so such a modification will work in `shellcode_test`.

-This is just a modification of the attack-shellcode.c file, so your modifications for task 4 can overwrite parts of your task 3 (if you did task 4, then you obviously did task 3).
+This is just a modification of the attack_shellcode.c file, so your modifications for task 4 can overwrite parts of your task 3 (if you did task 4, then you obviously did task 3).

-### Task 5: brief write-up
+### Task 6: brief write-up

 Please include, as a file named writeup.pdf, the following information: